EpicOrange/riichi_advanced/documentation/american.md

 - [American Mah Jongg for Everyone Card](https://americanmahjonggforeveryone.com/our-card-and-tile-set/) (free)
 - [ATeacherFirst Mah Jongg Fake Card](https://www.ateacherfirst.com/bridge/mah-jongg/) (free)

-[TODO: implement these free Cards.
-Just the AMJfE Card left.]
+[TODO: implement the 75-point hand on the AMJfE Card.]

 To read the Card (using the free ILoveMahj Card as an example):